Differentially-Private Data Synthetisation for Efficient Re-Identification Risk Control: Experimental Evaluation

 \subsection{Methodology and Methods}

-We divide our methodology into three phases: \textit{i)} data transformation, \textit{ii)} predictive performance evaluation, and \textit{iii)} data privacy.
-Regarding data transformation (\textit{i}), we apply four approaches to original data sets.
-We assume that any attribute can be a QI because.
-Therefore, we randomly select 25\% for data sets with less than ten attributes and 40\% for the rest to avoid an ``aggressive'' selection for privacy, i.e., too many attributes considered as potential background knowledge of an intruder.
+We divide our methodology into three phases: \textit{i)} data transformation, \textit{ii)} data utility concerning general distributions and predictive performance evaluation, and \textit{iii)} data privacy.
+Regarding data transformation (\textit{i}), we apply five approaches to original data sets.
+For each set, we generate several variants employing the following methodologies.

-\paragraph{Traditional Techniques} are applied according to the characteristics of the QIs, i.e., the type of attribute values.
-For each set of QIs, appropriate PPTs are applied to create a new transformed variant.
+\textbf{Traditional Techniques} are applied according to the characteristics of the QI, i.e., the type of attribute values.
+We assume that any attribute can be a QI as we do not know what information an intruder might possess.
+Consequently, we collect five different QI sets, each consisting of a random selection of 40\% of the attributes, that represent potential background knowledge for an intruder.
+For each set, we create new transformed variants.
 We use the ARX tool~\cite{prasser2020flexible}, a benchmark solution.
 We apply generalisation with specific hierarchies using specific intervals.
 We also select the outlier suppression option to achieve the desired privacy level.
-From the solution space, we select the three best solutions in terms of utility (information loss) as provided by the tool.
+From the solution space, we select the three best solutions w.r.t utility (information loss) as provided by the tool.

-\paragraph{Sampling methods} are applied to all attributes and instances.
+\textbf{Sampling methods} are applied to all attributes and instances.
 We use RUS, SMOTE, and BorderlineSMOTE as implemented in the Python library \textit{imblearn}~\cite{imblearn}.
 Regarding parameterization, we use $ratio \in \{0.25, 0.5, 0.75, 1\}$ for RUS, and $ratio \in \{0.5, 0.75, 1\}$ and $knn \in \{1, 3, 5\}$ for SMOTE and Borderline.

-\paragraph{Deep Learning-based solutions} are also applied to all attributes and instances.
-We use the \textit{SDV} library~\cite{sdv}, experiment with Copula GAN, TVAE, and CTGAN and the parameters: $epochs$ $\in$ $\{100, 200\}$, $batch\_size$ $\in$ $\{50, 100\}$ and $embedding\_dim$ $\in$ $\{12, 64\}$.
+\textbf{Deep Learning-based solutions} are also applied to all attributes and instances.
+We use the \textit{SDV} library~\cite{sdv}, experiment with Copula GAN, TVAE, and CTGAN and the parameters: $epochs$ $\in$ $\{100, 200\}$ and $batch\_size$ $\in$ $\{50, 100\}$.

-\paragraph{Differentially Private-based solutions} are still in an improvement phase.
-Also, although some tools are available combining DP with GANs, they are deprecated (e.g.~\cite{dpcgan}).
-Nevertheless, we use \textit{dpart}~\cite{mahiou2022dpart}, a more recent library.
-However, the \textit{Independent} and the \textit{Synthpop} methods were the only methods working in our experiments.
-We experimented with an $\epsilon \in \{0.01, 0.1, 0.2, 0.5, 1.0, 5.0, 10.0\}$ for both.

-\paragraph{$\epsilon$-PrivateSMOTE} include the same \textit{ratio} and \textit{knn} as SMOTE.
-Also, we need to specify the amount of added noise.
-Given the data set characteristics in our experiments, the most acceptable amount to not disturb the data excessively is $epsilon=5$.